tonioloewald/xinjs/README.md

 - works anywhere (browsers, node, bun, electron etc.)

-If you want to build a web-application that's performant, robust, and maintainable, `xinjs` lets you write your business  logic however you like (or reuse existing logic) build your UI with pure `React` components (using `useXin`) and/or `web-component`, and neatly *bind* the state of your business objects to the user-interface *directly*.
+If you want to build a web-application that's performant, robust, and maintainable, `xinjs` lets you:

+- implement your business logic however you like (or reuse existing code),
+- build your UI with pure `React` components (using `useXin`)
+- and/or `web-component`s,
+- and neatly *bind* the state of your business objects to the user-interface *directly*.

-In general, `xinjs` is able to accomplish the same or better compactness, expressiveness, and simplicity as you get with highly-refined React-centric toolchains without transpilation, domain-specific-languages, or other tricks that provide convenience at the cost of lock-in.
+In general, `xinjs` is able to accomplish the same or better compactness, expressiveness, and simplicity as you get with highly-refined React-centric toolchains, but without transpilation, domain-specific-languages, or other tricks that provide convenience at the cost of becoming locked-in to React, a specific state-management system (which permeats your business logic), and UI framework.

-Here's the usual codesandbox `React Typescript` boilerplate [converted to `xinjs`](https://codesandbox.io/s/xinapp-eei48c?file=/src/app.ts).
+Here's the usual codesandbox `React Typescript` boilerplate [converted to `xinjs`](https://codesandbox.io/s/xinapp-eei48c?file=/src/app.ts.

-The standard [React Todo List Example](https://codesandbox.io/s/xinjs-react-reminders-demo-v0-4-2-l46k52?file=/src/App.tsx) is shorter and simpler with `xinjs` and *cleanly separates* business logic from presentation.
+The standard [React Todo List Example](https://codesandbox.io/s/xinjs-react-reminders-demo-v0-4-2-l46k52?file=/src/App.tsx) becomes shorter and simpler with `xinjs` and *cleanly separates* business logic from presentation. `xinjs` **paths** route data to/from UI elements, and events from the UI to methods, and those paths are *exactly what you expect*.

-`xinjs` will also probably work perfectly well with `Angular`, `Vue`, et al, but I haven't bothered digging into it and don't want to deal with `ngZone` stuff unless someone is paying me.
+> `xinjs` will also probably work perfectly well with `Angular`, `Vue`, et al, but I haven't
+> bothered digging into it and don't want to deal with `ngZone` stuff unless someone is paying
+> me.

 If you want to build your own `web-components` versus use something off-the-rack, `xinjs` offers a `Component` base class that, along with its `elements` and `css` libraries